xvmdvx/FENNECv1/FENNEC/README.md

    1. Gmail Search with Order Number, Customer Email, Customer Name.
    2. Order in DB
 🗑 CLEAR TABS: Closes all tabs, except the one active, in current window.
-🧹 CLEAR: Resets the sidebar to its initial empty state.
+🧹 CLEAR: Resets the sidebar to its initial empty state in the current tab.
 🔄 Refresh: Updates sidebar information instantly with information extracted from the active tab.
 🧬 DNA: Opens order payment information in Adyen and extracts relevant information from two tabs:
    1. Payment Details
    2. DNA
    Focus returns to the original email once information is retrieved.
-   In Review Mode the sidebar stays locked to the email view across all tabs until DNA runs on a different order.
 🩻 XRAY: Runs SEARCH and DNA operations one after the other.
    Focus also returns to the original email at the end.
 🤖 FILE: Automator that opens and fills the SOS filing process.

 GENERAL FEATURES:
-- Clicking COMPANY NAME opens the SOS search.
+- Clicking COMPANY NAME opens the SOS search, injects the name and hits search.
 - Clicking the STATE ID in the sidebar opens the Coda Knowledge Base in a popup window covering about 70% of the page.
 - RA and VA tags display in the COMPANY box.
 If the Registered Agent Service shows an expiration date in the past, the RA tag turns yellow and reads **EXPIRED**.
 - 🩺 DIAGNOSE overlay lists hold orders from the Family Tree and now displays all child orders.